 Let’s get to my top 5 list of best storytelling rap songs of all time.

-there different woman, With every every verse focusing on different issues.
+3 different woman, With every every verse focusing on different issues

-Verse one deals with a young girl who is neglected by her drunkard mother who’s all about the life of party.
+Verse 1 deals with a young girl who is neglected by her drunkard mother who’s all about the life of party.

-verse two deals with a little girl who lives with an alcoholic stepdad who is abusive.
+Verse 2 deals with a little girl who lives with an alcoholic stepdad who is abusive

-verse three deals with with a troubled girl who falls pregnant and finds herself ditched
+Verse 3 deals with with a troubled girl who falls pregnant and finds her self ditched

 by her boyfriend.